 A LANDMARK BUILDING

-The building housing the Museum of Science and Technology of Catalonia, the Vapor Aymerich, Amat i Jover, represents the finest work of modernist industrial architecture anywhere in Catalonia.
+The building housing the National Museum of Science and Technology of Catalonia, the Vapor Aymerich, Amat i Jover, represents the finest work of modernist industrial architecture anywhere in Catalonia.
 Designed by the architect Lluís Muncunill i Parellada (Sant Vicenç de Fals, 1868 - Terrassa, 1931), construction work on the factory began on Rambla d'Ègara in 1907, and it opened for business just over a year later.
 The Vapor (the name given to the factory because of the steam engines that provided its power), covered the entire industrial process of wool transformation, from the delivery of the fleeces to the finished textiles exiting the factory gate.

-The Museum of Science and Technology of Catalonia covers a total surface area of 22,200 m2, 11,000 m2 of which corresponds to the former rectangular shopfloor section of the Vapor Aymerich, Amat i Jover.
+The National Museum of Science and Technology of Catalonia covers a total surface area of 22,200 m2, 11,000 m2 of which corresponds to the former rectangular shopfloor section of the Vapor Aymerich, Amat i Jover.
 This huge hall, which now houses the permanent exhibitions "Enérgeia", "The Textile Factory", "Homo Faber" and "Transport", is covered by a distinctive roof with a sawtooth profile.
 The traditional straight lines of this type of roof were, however, reinterpreted by the architect, Muncunill, with 161 Catalan vaults made from flat bricks with a bell-shaped form, supported by 300 cast iron pillars, which also served as the downspouts and support for the driveshafts, the devices that transmitted power from the steam engine to all the machines in the factory.